brucemcpherson/bmSuperFetch/dependencies.md

 # Google Apps Script Project: bmSuperFetch
-This repo (bmSuperFetch) was automatically updated on 9/12/2022, 4:52:42 PM by GasGit
+This repo (bmSuperFetch) was automatically updated on 11/16/2022, 10:22:46 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")